guyaevans/guyevans.github.io/content/posts/2022-12-24_vps-to-a-coloed-server-my-homelab-journey-part-2/index.en.md

 _Did I mention they have a great community, being charity run means that they hold annual meeting and have the best interests of their members at heart.
 Since the end of 2022 I am also an elected representative of the members to the charity comity_

+### My own (recent-ish) hardware

+Now I had found somewhere for my hardware, I actually needed some hardware.
+I found what I needed in [BargainHardware.co.uk](https://www.bargainhardware.co.uk/), they specialise in secondhand enterprise hardware and have great prices.

+Here is the server I settled on:

+**Dell Poweredge R620**
+- 2 x Intel Xeon E5-2660 V2 2.20Ghz Ten Core CPUs
+- 96 Gb of DDR3 RAM
+- 2 x 240 Gb Crucial SSDs for the boot drives (They will be in Raid 1 to provide redundancy in case of a drive failure)
+- 6 x 900 Gb SAS Hard drives for the datadrives to give us a total of 5Tb usable space (This will be the main storage pool and will be in a ZFS pool to provide redundancy in case of a drive failure)
+- 1 x Dell BCM57800S Quad Port - 1GbE, 10GbE SFP+, RJ45 network card

+Cost: €700 including shipping to france.

+Not too old to be inefficent to run and not too recent that it breaks the bank.
+This should provide me with plenty of horsepower to multiple virtual machines.

+{{< series_en "VPS to a coloed server my homelab journey" >}}

 [^ovhfire]: *10 March 2021* - Millions of websites offline after fire at French cloud services firm - [Reuters](https://www.reuters.com/article/us-france-ovh-fire-idUSKBN2B20NU)
 [^vps]: Virtual Private Server